 If you have to help a duckling, be very careful and gentle.
 Peel the shell bit by bit.
 Tweezers help.
 Stop immediately if you see blood and try to gently remove the blood with a dry paper towel.
 Do a small bit at a time and wait plenty of time in between.
 And go slow!

-This article has some more good information: http://www.backyardchickens.com/a/step-by-step-guide-to-assisted-hatching.
-It’s mostly about chickens, but the same information applies to ducks.
+This article has some more good information: https://www.backyardchickens.com/a/step-by-step-guide-to-assisted-hatching.
+It’s mostly about chickens, but the same information applies to ducks (except that ducks take longer to hatch).